Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Auxiliary proofs

 \paragraph{\emph{1.
 Approximate transport.}} By assumption, the perturbation $f$ is supported in $\Dd(z, \ell)$ and thus in a square $\square(z, \ell)$ of sidelength $\ell$.
 Using \cite[Lemma 4.8]{serfaty2020gaussian} together with \cite[(4.31)]{serfaty2020gaussian} and applying our assumptions \eqref{assum-Main-non-bound-m} and \eqref{assum-Main-non-bound-f}, we can find a vector field $\psi$, supported on $\square(z, \ell)$, such that

 where $\Cc$ is as in the statement and $\bar \Cc$ is a universal constant.

 For $s \in \R$, we define a map $\Phi_s$ and another probability measure $\tmms$ by:

-In view of \eqref{assum_psi} we can guarantee that $|\Phi_s - \id|_\1 \leq \hal$ as long as the parameter $s$ is chosen smaller than $\frac{1}{\Cc} \ell^2$ for some $\Cc$ large enough, a condition which is implied by the stronger constraint \eqref{eq:condi_s} ({recall that $N \ell^2$ is always larger than $1$}).
+\corT{Here and below, we write $\#$ to denote the push-forward of a measure.} In view of \eqref{assum_psi} we can guarantee that $|\Phi_s - \id|_\1 \leq \hal$ as long as the parameter $s$ is chosen smaller than $\frac{1}{\Cc} \ell^2$ for some $\Cc$ large enough, a condition which is implied by the stronger constraint \eqref{eq:condi_s} ({recall that $N \ell^2$ is always larger than $1$}).
 We think of $\Phi_s$ as an \emph{approximate transport map}, pushing $\mm$ forward not quite onto $\mms$ (whose density is $\rm + s f$) but rather on $\tmms$.
 The following lemma quantifies the error in terms of partition functions.

 \begin{lemma} The partition functions associated to $\tmms$ and $\mms$ are close:

 and so are their relative entropies:

 with implicit constants depending only on \eqref{assum_psi} and $\beta$. \end{lemma} \begin{proof} The first point follows from combining \cite[Lemma 5.1]{serfaty2020gaussian}, which bounds $|\trms - \rms|_{\kk}$ for $\kk = 1, 2$ in terms of the norms of $\psi$ (controlled in \eqref{assum_psi}) and $\mm$ (controlled by assumption), and \cite[Lemma 4.9]{serfaty2020gaussian}, which states a direct comparison of the partition functions in terms of $\tmms - \mms$.
 To prove the second point, we use again \cite[Lemma 5.1]{serfaty2020gaussian}, which bounds $|\trms - \rms|_{\0}$ by $O(s^2 \ell^{-4})$, and plug that estimate into the definition of $\EE$. \end{proof}